Corona situation: Payment arrangements up to 31 August 2021 were available under easier terms

 If you had not filed your self-assessed tax return before the payment arrangement was made, the Tax Administration was not aware of your self-assessed taxes and they could not be included in the arrangement.

-No, if a payment arrangement is made between the Tax Administration and yourself in 2021 under the easier terms, no refund that you receive will be used as a tax payment.
+No, if a payment arrangement is made between the Tax Administration and yourself in 2021 under the easier terms, no refund that you receive will be used as a tax payment up to the end of 2021.
 Instead, your tax refund is paid to your bank account unless you owe any taxes that are outside of the eased-terms arrangement.